Criminal Minds: Main

-Alvez is a member of the FBI fugitive task force that partners with the BAU to catch the serial killers that escaped in the season 11 finale.
-In the season 12 premiere, he works with the BAU to catch the "Crimson King", one of the escapees that attacked Alvez's old partner.
+Alvez is a member of the FBI fugitive task force that partners with the BAU to catch the serial killers that escaped in the season eleven finale.
+In the season twelve premiere, he works with the BAU to catch the "Crimson King", one of the escapees that attacked Alvez's old partner.
 The team discovers the real killer is "Mr. Scratch", who taunts the team by turning over the real "Crimson King", who was tortured to the point he no longer remembers who he was.
-After that, Alvez decides to join the BAU full-time and was Hotch's last hire.
-Alvez has a Belgian Malinois dog named Roxy (whom Garcia thought at first was his human girlfriend) and served in Iraq as an Army Ranger prior to joining the FBI.
+After that, Alvez decides to join the BAU full time and was Hotch's last hire.
+Alvez has a Belgian Malinois dog named Roxy (whom Garcia thought at first was his girlfriend) and served in Iraq as an Army Ranger prior to joining the FBI.